MageNative-Team/EasyValidation/README.md

 #Description

-This libarary is small contribution from CEDCOSS Magenative team for easy calidation for Android Forms.
+This library is a small contribution from the CEDCOSS Magenative team for easy validation for Android Forms.